BMW B58: Design

 Compared with its BMW N55 predecessor, the B58 features a 20% increase in boost pressure, a closed-deck engine block design, an increase in compression ratio to 11.0:1 and a slight increase in displacement from 2979 to 2998 cc with added weight of 8 kg.

 The turbocharger is a twin-scroll design, for more efficient power delivery with less turbo lag and more power than a conventional single turbocharger, as well as for weight and space saving benefits.
 The intercooler - a water-to-air design - is integrated into the intake plenum, to reduce the volume of air between the turbocharger and the cylinders.

 The B58, like its predecessor the N55, features direct fuel injection, variable valve timing (called double VANOS by BMW), and variable valve lift (called Valvetronic by BMW).
 The redline remains at 7,000 rpm, the bore and the stroke is 82x94.6 mm.

 The B58 also features an engine-mounted heat encapsulation system to reduce engine wear and emissions during start-up.

 For durability and longevity, the rotating assembly has a forged steel crankshaft and forged connecting rods.

 As a part of BMW's modular engine family, the crankcase is a completely new design identical to the B57 diesel version, engineered as both a gasoline and diesel engine in one common part.
 The closed deck crankcase is equipped with a completely new structure which can be identified by a complex array of ribs on the exhaust and intake side and an additional reinforcement frame on the oil pump side.

 The engine was revised in 2018, dubbed "B58TU", with notable changes and improvements.
-The fuel system was updated with 75% increased pressure with updated high pressure fuel pump and injectors, a new particulate filter in the catalytic converter, a new one-part timing chain as opposed to the earlier two-part, and new separate cooling circuits for the cylinder head and crankcase.
+The fuel system was updated with 75% increased pressure with updated high pressure fuel pump and injectors, a new particulate filter located on the exhaust system's midpipe, a new one-part timing chain as opposed to the earlier two-part, and new separate cooling circuits for the cylinder head and crankcase (using an extra split-cooling valve).
 For weight savings, the crankcase wall thickness and forged crankshaft were optimized, and the exhaust manifold was integrated into the cylinder head housing.

 Another engine revision in 2022 added port fuel injection to complement the existing direct injection system for better emissions and functionality.